JuliaSmoothOptimizers/JSOTutorials.jl/generic-adnlpmodels/index.md

 - Implements the function `ADNLPModels.gradient!` for this new backend.

 We will use [ForwardDiff.jl](https://github.com/JuliaDiff/ForwardDiff.jl) to compute the gradient.
+Note that the same can be done using alternatives such as [ReverseDiff.jl](https://github.com/JuliaDiff/ReverseDiff.jl) or [Zygote.jl](https://github.com/FluxML/Zygote.jl).

 ```julia
 struct GenericGradientBackend <: ADNLPModels.ADBackend end